Cimednap/Scrib/README.md

-Scrib
+bash-n-stuff
 =====

-Simple Bash script to conveniently create generic script files
+Random Bash scripts that I want to keep around